 - 1. Position the hydrostatic lever to "N" (neutral) position (fig. 37-1). - 2.
-Put the parking brake switch (fig. 37-2) to the ON position (see below).
-Turn the ignition key switch to the on position, wait for the "wait to start" light in the message center (fig. 37-3) to go out before engaging the starter.
+Put the parking brake switch(fig. 37-2) to the ON position (see below).
+Turn the ignition key switch to the ON position, wait for the "wait to start" light in the message center (fig. 37-3) to go out before engaging the starter.
 If the engine fails to start after 15 seconds, turn the key to OFF, wait one minute and repeat the procedure.
 If the engine does not start in three attempts, check the fuel supply system.
-Absence of blue or white exhaust smoke during cranking indicates that no fuel is being delivered.

-4. Always allow at least a five minute warm-up period before operating the engine at high RPM.
-This means that the engine must reach operating temperature and oil pressure must stabilize in the normal operating range before it is run faster than an idle (1000 RPM or less).
+Absence of blue or white exhaust smoke during cranking indicates that no fuel is being delivered. - Observe the warning lights on the message center after start up.
+If any functions do not operate, shut off engine and determine the cause. - 4.
+Always allow at least a five minute warm-up period before operating the engine at high RPM.
+This means that the engine must reach operating temperature and oil pressure must stabilize in the normal operating range before it is run faster than an idle (1000 RPM).